salesforce/refocus/README.md

         once a day.
     * Use environment variable name `DELETE_UNUSED_TOKENS_SINCE` to set the threshold of what we should consider "unused".
-Set the value to a negative time offset like `-30d` if you want to consider a token unused if it has not been used in the last 30 days, or `-3m` for three months, etc.
+Set the value to a negative time offset like `-30d` if you want to consider a token unused if it has not been used in the last 30 days.

 ### IP Restrictions
 By default, there are no IP restrictions for Refocus access.
 An admin can configure IP restrictions by adding a config var in Heroku with name ```IP_WHITELIST``` and value array of IP ranges, eg. ```[ [1.2.3.4, 1.2.3.8], [7.6.5.4, 7.6.9.9], [8.8.8.8, 9.9.9.9] ]```.
 Only the specified IP ranges will be allowed access to Refocus.